New South Wales Police Force: Non-commissioned officers

-Promotion to the rank of Sergeant and beyond is achieved by way of a "merit-based" promotion system, whereby officers undertake a series of "pre-qualification assessments" and are placed on a ranked list before gaining promotion.
+Promotion to the rank of Sergeant and beyond is achieved by way of a merit-based promotion system whereby officers undertake a series of "pre-qualification assessments" and are placed on a ranked list before gaining promotion.
 Officers who qualify for a promotion list are given an eligibility mark and are ranked according to order of merit from the highest mark to the lowest.
 This means that the highest-ranked member on the promotions list will be considered first for the rank and position concerned.
 Members seeking placement on a promotion list must have spent the requisite time at the rank below, which is at least two years, and must have successfully completed the relevant pre-qualifying assessment examinations, an applicant evaluation and must meet the eligibility program.
 A new promotion list for each rank or grade is prepared each year, and an applicant who does not accept promotion can remain on a list only for three years before having to requalify for the list.

-On promotion to Sergeant and Senior Sergeant, members are issued a warrant of appointment under the Commissioner's hand and seal.
+On promotion to Sergeant and Senior Sergeant members are issued a warrant of appointment under the Commissioner's hand and seal.

 A Sergeant normally supervises a team of Constables during a shift.
-A Detective Sergeant is normally in charge of a team in a specific part of either a Local Area Command detectives' office or a specialist squad in the State Crime Command.
+A Detective Sergeant is normally in charge of a team of detectives in a specific part of a local command or a specialist squad in the State Crime Command.

-The Incremental Sergeant is not a rank, instead it means that the sergeant wears a small crown above the chevrons indicating that they have reached the highest step in the rank of Sergent.
+Incremental Sergeant, referred to simply as "sergeant", is not a rank or merit-based but a pay scale increment based on service.
+An incremental sergeant wears a small crown above the chevrons indicating that they have reached the highest pay scale step in the rank of Sergeant.

 Senior sergeants are generally attached to "regions" as region training coordinators, region traffic coordinators, region operations coordinator positions or in legal services, professional standards, protocol, education services and perform middle-management duties.

-Sergeants and Incremental Sergeants are referred to as "Sergeant"; Senior Sergeants are referred to as "Senior Sergeant".